James Condon: Personal life

-Condon was the brother of actress and theatre producer Coralie Condon, who was a recipient of the Order of Australian and was known as "The First Lady of Western Australian Television" and had a brother Terry.
-His first marriage was to Joan Cranmer.
+Condon's first marriage was to Joan Cranmer.
 The couple had four daughters.
 Condon was married to Australian actress Anne Haddy, best known for the role of matriarch Helen Daniels in Neighbours, from 1977 until her death in 1999.
 Condon was the stepfather of Haddy's children Jane and Tony.
 He acted alongside Haddy in Neighbours twice – as Douglas Blake in 1985 and again in 1995 as Reuben White after previously appearing with Haddy in several episodes of Cop Shop in 1980.

+Death

 Condon suffered a stroke in 2013.

-Death

-He died from a stroke at an RSL retirement home in Narrabeen, Sydney on 14 February 2014, aged 90.
+He died at an RSL retirement home in Narrabeen, Sydney on 14 February 2014, aged 90.